Erigeron linearis

 Erigeron linearis is a species of flowering plant in the family Asteraceae known by the common name desert yellow fleabane or narrow leaved fleabane.
+It is native to western North America.

 Description

 Erigeron linearis is a small clumping perennial herb reaching a maximum height of 20 centimeters (8 inches), with a woody taproot.
-Its leaves are long and narrow, mostly clustered around the base of the stem, and are 2 to 9 cm long and greenish-white.
-The erect, somewhat hairy, leafless stems usually produce only one flower head (though occasionally 2 or 3) each about 1 cm wide.
-It has a center of many golden yellow disc florets and a fringe of as many as 38 pale to bright yellow or cream-colored ray florets.
+Its leaves are long and narrow, mostly clustered around the base of the stem, and are 2 to 9 cm long, pale green to green, and lightly covered with short white hairs.
+The erect lightly hairy flower stems are leafless or have a few reduced linear leaves and usually produce only one flower head (though occasionally 2 or 3) each about 1 cm wide.
+The flower has a center of many golden yellow disc florets and a fringe of as many as 38 pale to bright yellow or cream-colored ray florets.
+The fruit is an achene attached to a fluffy pappus with 10 to 20 bristles.
+Seeds are presumably wind dispersed.